-William R. Hiatt, MD, has masterfully led CPC as President since 1996.
+William R. Hiatt, MD, masterfully led CPC as President for 22 years, and continues to provide leadership as CPC’s Chief Science Officer.
 Dr. Hiatt’s extensive involvement in leading international Steering Committees and global clinical trial initiatives provides an unparalleled perspective on clinical trial development.
 He is a past Chair of the United States Food and Drug Administration (FDA) Cardiovascular and Renal Advisory Committee (2003-08), served several years on the Endocrinologic and Metabolic Drugs Advisory Committee and currently serves as a consultant to the FDA.

 His research at the CPC has pioneered new methods to control endpoint variability in clinical trials.
 Dr. Hiatt has over 230 peer-reviewed publications.
 His current trial focus is in developing new therapeutics for peripheral artery disease addressing both limb symptoms and cardiovascular risk.